 Regulations require employers conduct hazard assessments of the workplace to determine what hazards are present that require the use of PPE, provide workers with appropriate PPE, and train employees to use and maintain it in clean and reliable condition.

 Two of the most intricately designed instruments that we work with are our hands.
 There are probably no other “ tools” that could take the beatings our hands take and still carry out precision maneuvers.
-But most of us take our hands for granted, which can be a painful mistake when you consider that hand injuries account for roughly a third of all disabling on-the-job injuries each year.
-Hand injuries are often complex and require lengthy recovery times.
-Injuries range from simple lacerations to complex replants of whole fingers, if not whole hands.
-It is often underestimated how much a simple injury can affect the hand.
+The most frequently experienced injuries in WSU’s laboratories involve cuts or chemical exposure to the hand.

 Hand protection is necessary when workers may be exposed to harmful substances through skin absorption, cuts or lacerations, abrasions, chemical burns, thermal burns, and cold temperature.

-- Always use the right glove for the job; incorrect ones may not provide protection
+- Always use the right glove for the job

 - Determine glove use requirements and select ones with the properties and features that best suit your needs

 - specific task(s) being performed, including duration and frequency,